iodide-project/iodide/CONTRIBUTING.md

 ## License

 All contributions to Iodide will be licensed under the [Mozilla Public License 2.0 (MPL 2.0)](https://www.mozilla.org/en-US/MPL/2.0/).
 This is considered a "weak copyleft" license.
-Check out the [tl;drLegal entry](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2)) for more information, as well as Mozilla's [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) if you need further clarification on what is and isn't permitted.
+Any code pulled to the tree must be compatible with the MPL 2.0.
+Please read Mozilla's [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) if you need further clarification on what is and isn't permitted.

 ## Get in Touch